-English Language Learners often read text without fully comprehending all of the words that they are reading.
-Using context clues are one way to help ELLs increase their overall comprehension of the text that they are reading.
-Many of the strategies of teaching context clues to ELLs is similar as when a native English speaker learns this strategy.
+Multilingual Learners often read text without fully comprehending all of the words that they are reading.
+Using context clues are one way to help MLs increase their overall comprehension of the text that they are reading.
+Many of the strategies for teaching context clues to MLs are similar to when a native English speaker learns this strategy.
 There are some differences though.

 Match the text to the students reading level

 The text that you are using needs to be at the students reading level and not contain to many unfamiliar words.
 Otherwise your student may become easily frustrated and decide that context clues really mean making random guesses.
 This is particularly true for ELLs at lower language levels.

 Modeling allows you to show students that text often has clues that tell a words meaning.
 Preselect a text that contains context clues.
 Then use a think aloud to tell students how other words around the unknown one helped you to infer or make good guess about the words meaning.